Virginia’s highest court upholds weapons ban at gun rally

 Virginia has become Ground Zero in the nation’s raging debate over gun control, as a new Democratic majority in the state legislature has promised to pass an array of restrictions, including universal background checks and a red-flag law.

-Gun-rights groups argued Northam’s ban would violate their Second Amendment right to bear arms and their First Amendment freedom of speech.
-But a Richmond judge upheld the ban on Thursday, citing rulings from the U.S. Supreme Court and other courts that the Second Amendment is not unlimited.
+Gun-rights groups argued the ban would violate their Second Amendment right to bear arms and their First Amendment freedom of speech.
+But a Richmond judge upheld the ban on Thursday, citing rulings from the U.S. Supreme Court and other courts that the Second Amendment right to bear arms is not unlimited.

-The state Supreme Court did not say whether it agreed with the lower court’s assessment.
+The Supreme Court did not say whether it agreed with that assessment.
 In a terse, two-page ruling, the court said it did not have enough information “to discern whether the circuit court abused its discretion” in rejecting the gun-rights groups’ request to lift the ban.

 The court noted that it did not have a transcript of the hearing or a written statement of facts describing details of the hearing.

-Northam praised the ruling, saying in a written statement that keeping the ban in place would “help to ensure the safety of all Virginians” during the rally on Monday, which is also a federal holiday honoring Martin Luther King Jr.

-Philip Van Cleave, president of the Virginia Citizens Defense League — the group sponsoring the rally — called the Richmond judge’s ruling “mind-boggling.”
+Philip Van Cleave, president of the Virginia Citizens Defense League — the group sponsoring the rally — called the first ruling “mind-boggling.”
 The group did not respond immediately to the Supreme Court ruling.

 President Donald Trump jumped into the fray on Friday, tweeting that the Second Amendment “is under very serious attack in the Great Commonwealth of Virginia.”